 In 2010, Natalie Portman's activist work and popularity with young people earned her a nomination for VH1's Do Something Awards.

-In January 2011, Natalie Portman was appointed an ambassador of WE Charity and spearheaded their Power of a Girl campaign.
+In January 2011, Natalie Portman was appointed an ambassador of WE Charity and spearheading their Power of a Girl campaign, hosting a contest to fundraise for all-girl schools in Kenya.

-In March 2011, Natalie Portman began voluntarily promoting a fundraising campaign for Hadassah Medical Center in Jerusalem to construct the Sarah Wetsman Davidson Tower.
+In March 2011, Natalie Portman began voluntarily promoting a fundraising campaign for Hadassah Medical Center in Jerusalem to raise funds for the construction of the Sarah Wetsman Davidson Tower.

-In 2011, Natalie Portman starred in No Strings Attached and Thor, both of which are among her most acclaimed and highest-grossing films.
+In 2011, Natalie Portman starred in the romantic comedy No Strings Attached and portrayed Jane Foster in Thor.

-In May 2012, it was announced that Natalie Portman would collaborate with watch designer Richard Mille to develop a limited-edition timepiece with proceeds supporting WE Charity.
+In May 2012, it was announced that Natalie Portman would be working with watch designer Richard Mille to develop a limited-edition timepiece with proceeds supporting WE Charity.

 On August 4, 2012, Natalie Portman married French dancer and choreographer Benjamin Millepied in a Jewish ceremony in Big Sur, California.